Copyright 1993, 1999, 2000, 2010 by Gerald T. Johnson.

 This is a labor of love for the Body of Christ on earth.
 Do not think that you do not have a part to play...here it is!
 Just do it!
 We have not tried to spare you the necessary investment for "owning" the truth, we have just tried to put it in a format that best facilitates your effort and the communication of the results.

-Whether you are using the computer version or the manual version of Chapter & Verse, the following information will help you.
-Computer users may often not be able to get to their keyboard for one reason or the other.
 If at all possible, for each form, use only the front and back of it to record your work.
 Again, be concise.
-And do not forget to sign the form at the appropriate place on the bottom if we may use your work in our publications - remember - this is one of our main goals: to communicate to other believers.
+And do not forget to sign the form at the appropriate place on the bottom if we may archive your work for possible use in our publications - remember - this is one of our main goals: to communicate to other believers.

-Below is an explanation of how to use each of the forms in the Chapter & Verse Bible Study System.
+Below is a more detailed explanation of how to use each of the forms in the Chapter & Verse Bible Study System.
 Beside each heading is a link to the form as a webpage (.html format) and as a download in .pdf format (Adobe Reader)

 Note: you must have Adobe Reader loaded on your machine to use the .pdf files.
 Click here to go to their website to download a free copy.